OK, so you have decided to start growing things in containers. You might now be wondering what plants are good for container gardening.

 Most people focus on growing herbs with container gardening.
 In fact, it is the most popular type of plant grown with this method.

 If you decide to grow herbs, you can choose parsley, chives, basil, coriander, lavender, lemon balm, tarragon, mint, oregano, sage, thyme, marjoram, rosemary, etc. You are spoiled for choice.

-Most herbs can be grown quite easily and successfully in containers.
+You can grow most herbs quite easily and successfully in containers.
 Even newbies to container gardening often find themselves quite adept at growing herbs.
 Do take note that while herbs such as parsley, basil and chive can flourish in small containers, others may require bigger containers.